vitalitylearning2021/basicModelsTensorFlow/index.md

 a = a + 1
 ```

-since the assignment is a destructive operation, `a` is a new Python variable that holds the add operation between the `constant:0` node that is still defined in the graph and a new constant node, automatically created when using `1.0`.
+since the assignment is a destructive operation, `a` is a new Python variable that holds the add operation between the `constant:0` node that is still defined in the graph and a new constant node, automatically created when using the constant `1.0` in the addition.

+Let us begin now our trip into simple machine learning techniques implemented by TensorFlow, beginning with linear regression.

 ## Linear regression with TensorFlow